hellraisins/python_learning_journal/README.md

 About me:

-East coast transplant in the Bay Area. rennaissance woman who just can't decide! i want to know how to do everything.
+East coast transplant in the Bay Area.
+I'm an artist, an avid reader, and I'm curious as heck.
+I want to know as much as possible about this strange world.

 Goals for the course: